-A Home Ownership Mortgage Loan Program, funded by revenue bonds of \$9.0 billion through June 30, 2020 and \$8.7 billion through June 30, 2019, of which approximately \$1.2 billion and \$1.1 billion were outstanding at June 30, 2020 and 2019, respectively.
+A Home Ownership Mortgage Loan Program, funded by revenue bonds of \$9.1 billion through June 30, 2021 and \$9.0 billion through June 30, 2020, of which approximately \$1.2 billion were outstanding at June 30, 2021 and 2020.

 A Community Housing Alternatives Program (CHAP), funded by bonds of up to \$99.4 million, to finance loans for residential facilities for the elderly or chronically disabled.
-There were no Housing Revenue Bonds outstanding under this program at June 30, 2020 and 2019.
+There were no Housing Revenue Bonds outstanding under this program at June 30, 2021 and 2020.

 A Housing Rehabilitation Program and Home Improvement Loan Program, funded by revenue bonds outstanding at any time of up to \$100.0 million, to finance below-market-rate loans for home rehabilitation and down payment assistance.
-There were no Revenue bonds outstanding under this program at June 30, 2020 and 2019.
+There were no Revenue bonds outstanding under this program at June 30, 2021 and 2020.

 A Wisconsin Development Reserve Fund Program, which represents State of Wisconsin funds appropriated to subsidize interest and provide guarantees of principal balances for qualifying loans.
 By Wisconsin Statute 234.93, the Authority is authorized to make loan guarantees of up to \$49.5 million with a minimum required reserve ratio of 4.5:1 (guarantee to reserve).
-At June 30, 2020 and 2019, outstanding loan guarantees totaled \$6.7 million and \$7.3 million, respectively.
-The balance of the reserve fund, restricted for purposes of the program, was \$7.7 million and \$7.6 million at June 30, 2020 and 2019, respectively.
+At June 30, 2021 and 2020, outstanding loan guarantees totaled \$5.2 million and \$6.7 million, respectively.
+The balance of the reserve fund, restricted for purposes of the program, was \$7.5 million and \$7.7 million at June 30, 2021 and 2020, respectively.

 Section 234.65 of the Statutes of the State of Wisconsin (statutes) allows the Authority to fund Economic Development activity with revenue bonds of up to \$150.0 million through June 30, 2022.
-As of June 30, 2020 and 2019, \$42.5 million of revenue bonds were issued for economic development projects in Wisconsin which do not constitute indebtedness of the Authority within the meaning of any provision or limitation of the State Constitution or statutes.
+As of June 30, 2021 and 2020, \$42.5 million of revenue bonds were issued for economic development projects in Wisconsin which do not constitute indebtedness of the Authority within the meaning of any provision or limitation of the State Constitution or statutes.
 They are payable solely out of the revenues derived pursuant to the loan agreement or, in the event of default of the loan agreement, out of any revenues derived from the sale, releasing or other disposition of the mortgaged property.
 They do not constitute or give rise to a pecuniary liability of the Authority or a charge against its general credit and therefore, these bonds are not reflected in the financial statements of the Authority.

-A Multifamily Housing Bond (MHB) Program, funded by the Authority's Multifamily bonds of \$113.4 million and \$128.5 million as of June 30, 2020 and 2019, respectively.
+A Multifamily Housing Bond (MHB) Program, funded by the Authority's Multifamily bonds of \$93.5 million and \$113.4 million as of June 30, 2021 and 2020, respectively.
 In addition, under the MHB program, other revenue bonds were issued which do not constitute indebtedness of the Authority within the meaning of any provision or limitation of the State Constitution or statutes.
 They do not constitute or give rise to a pecuniary liability of the Authority or a charge against its general credit.
 They are payable solely out of the revenues derived pursuant to the loan agreement or, in the event of default of the loan agreement, out of any revenues derived from the sale, releasing or other disposition of the mortgaged property.
 Based on the above, the bonds are not reflected in the financial statements of the Authority.
-As of June 30, 2020 and 2019, the Authority had issued an aggregate principal amount of \$62.1 million of these non-general obligation credit bonds.
+As of June 30, 2021 and 2020 respectively, the Authority had issued an aggregate principal amount of \$203.9 million and \$62.1 million of these non-general obligation credit bonds.